jan-dolejsi/vscode-pddl/client/README.md

 ## Normalized plan comparison

 Plans from different planners are hard to compare due to different formatting of the output.
-Normalized diff re-formats the plan, removes all extra lines or comments, shifts plan times (by a convention plans start at time _epsilon_) and opens the Diff window.
+Normalized diff re-formats the plan, removes all extra lines or comments, orders simultaneous actions alphabetically, shifts plan times (by a convention plans start at time _epsilon_) and opens the Diff window.
 Open file explorer pane, select two _.plan_ files, right-click and select _PDDL: Normalize and compare 2 plans_.

 ![Plan normalized diff](https://raw.githubusercontent.com/wiki/jan-dolejsi/vscode-pddl/img/PDDL_plan_diff.gif)